TMcMeans/test-server/README.md

 # Test Server

-Test server is a basic app that makes accepts POST requests to the route "/test" which accepts one argument “string_to_cut” and returns a JSON object with the key “return_string” and a string containing every third letter from the original string.
+Test server is a basic app that makes accepts POST requests to the route "/test" which accepts one argument {"string_to_cut": "string goes here"} and returns a JSON object with the key “return_string” and a string containing every third letter from the original string.

 ## ⚙️ Initial Setup